carlosgarcia0622/uploads-files-service/README.md

 # development
 $ docker-compose up
 ```

-## Why These Architectures?

-The decision to use a microservice architecture based on DDD, CQRS, and Event Sourcing was made to promote modularity, maintainability, and scalability.
-These architectures provide clear boundaries between different contexts, making it easier to maintain and test the application.

-NestJS was chosen as the framework for building the application due to its extensive tooling, ease of use, and support for these architectures.
-NestJS also provides a robust platform for building microservices, with support for message brokers, load balancing, and scaling.
-It was chosen over Express due to its better support for building complex applications and its seamless integration with TypeScript.

 ## Configuration

 create .env file in the project root.
 You can use de .env.example values